 YOUR PARTNER IN PART 2

 DataFile is vigilant in the study and understanding of medical records requests from the federal and state levels.
 As a trusted Business Associate, we handle both the routine medical records requests and the more complicated, like Part 2 and those involving substance abuse treatment records.
-Explore your options for 42 CFR Part 2 records requests before the the full weight of enforcement hits.
-Reach out to us to start a conversation or request more information from our expert Compliance and Security Team today.
+Explore your options for 42 CFR Part 2 records requests by contacting us today or request more information from our expert Compliance and Security Team today.